aspose-slides/Aspose.Slides-API-References/english/php-java/chartdata/setexternalworkbook/_index.md

 ---
 title: setExternalWorkbook
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 110
 url: /php-java/chartdata/setexternalworkbook/
 ---

-## setExternalWorkbook(java.lang.String) method
+## setExternalWorkbook(String workbookPath)  method

  Sets external workbook as a data source for the chart.
 Chart data will be updated from the target workbook.